tmabraham/blog_old/_posts/2021-07-08-GitHub-Copilot.md

 It's a mind-blowing tool and a very interesting and practical application of AI, but it's not yet ready for prime time.

+What are some more immediate applications I see for GitHub Copilot?

 # Acknowledgements